GillesJ/beautiful-jekyll/_posts/2018-06-18-event-annotator-wanted-english.md

 Partial remote/home working is possible, but for some tasks on-site work is needed.

 ### Profile:
-Excellent command of English.
+- Excellent command of English.
-You effectively process new information and you have good search skills to supplement lacking knowledge.
+- You effectively process new information and you have good search skills to supplement lacking knowledge.
-Currently completing 3rd year bachelor or masters degree (any field).
+- Currently completing 3rd year bachelor or masters degree (any field).
+- You have a student statute for the duration of the working period.
-Broad knowledge of economic, financial or business domain/terminology is a plus!
+- Broad knowledge of economic, financial or business domain/terminology is a plus!

 ### We offer:
 - Attractive hourly wages: 12-14+ €/h bruto.